Slave to the Thrill

 Slave to the Thrill is the third studio album released by the American heavy metal band Hurricane.

 The original album cover art was photographed by John Scarpati.
 It featured a nude female model lying on a machine.
 This cover was replaced shortly after the initial pressing by an alternative cover that had the female model removed from the picture so that all that was seen is the machine.

-Jay Schellen and Doug Aldrich play together on this record.
-The twosome would later play together again in the Las Vegas production of Raiding the Rock Vault.

 Track listing

 All songs written by Hurricane except where noted.